Communicative Sciences and Disorders (MS)

 Academic Prerequisites

 NYU Steinhardt’s graduate program will certify to ASHA that the requirements for clinical certification have been met.
 Thus, the faculty must be convinced that the courses taken elsewhere are equivalent in breadth, depth, and rigor to courses at NYU Steinhardt.
-In addition, students must demonstrate that they have mastered the information in the required prerequisite courses through one of the following mechanisms:

 Students are required to submit the appropriate documentation to the department to ensure that the content of their completed course work is sufficient in terms of breadth and depth.
 This includes a thorough review of the course syllabus by department faculty.
 Students may also be asked to provide information pertaining to the course texts, exams, notes, and at times to have a one-on-one discussion with faculty to demonstrate working knowledge of the information in a foundation course in order to determine course equivalency.
-Courses for which equivalence cannot be established will be added to a student’s plan of study and completed online through Speech@NYU (the distance education modality of the MS program) alongside selected graduate-level coursework.
+Courses for which equivalence cannot be established will be added to a student’s plan of study and completed online through Speech@NYU

 Students must complete all foundational course work prior to entering the practicum sequence.
-Students may take foundational courses concurrently with approved graduate-level courses.
+Students may take foundational courses concurrently with certain approved graduate-level courses.
 These will be indicated on the student’s plan of study.

 Course Title Credits